Lacyway/V-Rising-Server-Manager/README.md

 # V Rising Settings Editor

 ## Information
-Tool to install, update and run a V Rising Server on Windows.
+Tool to install, update and run a V Rising Server on Windows OS.
 Also includes a game and server settings editor.

-Made for Windows.

 ## Usage
 ### Installation